lgraubner/larsgraubner.com/src/pages/2017-06-09-webpack-images/index.md

   - JavaScript
 date: 2017-06-09T22:00:00+02:00
 description: "Images should be optimized as good as possible.
 This post describes image processing with webpack and how it differs from gulp, Grunt and similar tools."
-title: Processing images with webpack
+title: Process images with webpack
 path: /webpack-images/
 ---